 The appeal should include a clear description of the basis of the appeal, students' reflections about their own academic difficulties at the University, and evidence of probable academic success if permitted to return to the University.
 Students should also submit any documentation of mitigating circumstances contributing to their poor academic performance.
-The appeal must include the student's action plan with a clear description of how they will overcome the difficulties moving
+The appeal must include the student's action plan with a clear description of how they will overcome the difficulties moving forward.

 All appeals should be sent to the student's Program Advisor, who will sent the appeal to the Office of Student Services at student.services@uopeople.edu for the English programs and student.services@ar.uopeople.edu for the Arabic Division and will then be directed to the Student Affairs Committee.
-Once the appeal is submitted, students will receive a confirmation email from their program advisor and a final decision about the appeal will be sent within six weeks of the submission of their appeal.
+Once the appeal is submitted, students will receive a confirmation email from their UoPeople Catalog | September 1, 2021 - August 31, 2022 program advisor and a final decision about the appeal will be sent within six weeks of the submission of their appeal.
 Decisions rendered by the Committee are final and binding.